 Supply issues are one of the main bottlenecks blocking speed-to-market for many therapies today.
 To help tackle this issue, CDMOs need to have strong commercial partnerships worldwide.

 “The Covid-19 crisis has accentuated existing supply chain problems, requiring more efforts and resources than ever before.
 Then again, that’s where our role as a partner really comes in: to help our clients overcome technical challenges and beyond,” explained Toueille.

 “Merck’s global network, along with our integrated end-to-end development capabilities means that we can leverage our local channels, internal Merck product lines, or a combination thereof to effectively tackle supply chain restrictions,” Raymond added.

-Click here for a free guidebook to navigate through the important considerations necessary to successfully bring a molecule to the clinic.
+Click here to join Merck’s webinar on top reasons to outsource your early biologic development and manufacturing to a CDMO.
+You can also download this free guidebook to navigate through the important considerations necessary to successfully bring a molecule to the clinic.

 *The Life Science business of Merck operates as MilliporeSigma in the United States and Canada.

 Merck, the vibrant M and BioReliance are trademarks of Merck KGaA, Darmstadt, Germany or its affiliates.
 All other trademarks are the property of their respective owners.
 Detailed information on trademarks is available via publicly accessible resources.